 381 Foreclosures in Vermont

 There were 381 foreclosures in Vermont during the month I lived there.
-I built the same amount of houses using cardboard, an ephemeral material associated with transition.
+I built the same amount of houses using cardboard, an ephemeral material.
 Fellow artists and writers at the Vermont Studio Center were invited to assist in construction.
 The houses were a little larger than monopoly game pieces.

 Upon completion, all houses were put up for sale.
 Each had a corresponding deed card that listed the price, mortgage rate, and a statistic about foreclosures in the United States.